SezSahin/AcmeCorporation/README.md

 ### 1. Updating The Database

 #### Code First
-Your first step after downloading, unzipping and loading the solution, should be to make sure that you have a local database and that the connection string is correct.
-You can find the connection string in the AcmeCorporationAPI project, in appsetting.json is the appsettings.Development.json file.
+Your first step after downloading, unzipping and loading the solution, should be to make sure that you have a local database and create one if not.
+After that you have to make sure that the connection string is correct.
+You can find the connection string in the AcmeCorporationAPI project, in appsettings.json is the appsettings.Development.json file.
 <br> After ensuring that you have a local database up and running, open up the `Package Manager Console` in Visual Studio and make sure that `AcmeCorporationAPI` is selected as the 'Default project', if not, you should select it.
 <br>When you have made sure that the right project is chosen, you should write in *"Update-Database"* and let the seed create the products.
 <br>**You should now be able to run the API.**